CSI CSC Exam 1 Study Guide

 • Keep economy, products, and issuer-financing questions tied back to market structure instead of treating them as separate silos.

-• Use the review pages for recognition and structure, then use exact practice to train speed on the 100-question format.
+• Use the section lessons for chapter-level review, then use practice questions to train speed on the 100-question format.

 • If your real need is the second half of the CSC route, compare with CSC Exam 2.